 - Nonfarm Employment

 - Industrial Production

 - Real Retail Sales

 The Latest Indicator Data

-This commentary has been updated to include Friday's release of Nonfarm Employment for September.
-As the adjacent thumbnail of the past year illustrates, Nonfarm Employment remains in its upward trend.
-September's 156K increase in total nonfarm payrolls was accompanied by a 23K downward revision for July and a 26K upward revision for August (a net revision loss of 7K).
-The unemployment rate rose from 4.9% to 5.0%.
-The Investing.com consensus was for 175K new jobs and the unemployment rate to remain at 4.9%.
+As the adjacent thumbnail of the past year illustrates, Nonfarm Employment was in an upward trend until September.
+September's 33K decrease in total nonfarm payrolls was accompanied by a combined 38K downward revision for July and August, the likely result of Hurricanes Harvey and Irma.
+The unemployment rate ticked down to 4.2%.
+The Investing.com consensus was for 90K new jobs and the unemployment rate to remain at 4.4%.

 The chart below shows the monthly percent change in this indicator since the turn of the century, a period that includes two recessions.
-The latest 0.11% MoM increase and the 0.12% for the previous month were a bit below the 0.14% absolute change since the end of the last recession.
+The latest -0.02% MoM decrease is lower than the 0.14% absolute change since the end of the last recession.
 We've included a 12-month moving average to help visualize the trend.

 The Problem of Revisions